 Without a safe, stable, affordable place to live, sustaining good health or achieving one’s full potential is difficult.
 For people with mental health challenges, supportive housing improves mental and physical health services, both of which help increase resident quality of life and wellbeing.
 SHCLA is creating various types of housing along the continuum to serve those with mental health challenges.

-Family members of people living with a serious mental health condition may wish to bequeath or purchase a home for their loved one, offering them a measure of stability.
-SHCLA can use the community land trust model to purchase the land upon which the home sits, offering several outcomes: 1) It creates greater affordability.
-2) It ensures permanent stewardship of the property.
-3) It keeps the home affordable for the next buyer – another resident living with serious mental health conditions.
+Parents of adult children living with a serious mental health condition may wish to bequeath or purchase a home/unit for their loved one, offering them a measure of stability.
+SHCLA uses the community land trust model to ensure the home is available to residents with serious mental health issues in perpetuity.
+Our model: 1) creates greater affordability.
+2) ensures permanent stewardship of the property.
+3) keeps the home affordable for another family in the future.

 SHCLA develops partnerships with various organizations, such as supportive service providers and family groups to provide quality services to residents.